FIWARE-Archive/security.P2abcengine/Documentation/zhaw/users-guide.md

 # Before You Start

-You should familiarise yourself with the concepts of the Privacy GE as laid out in the Privacy GE architecture description; see also the [README](../../README.md).
+You should familiarise yourself with the concepts of the Privacy GE as laid out in the Privacy GE architecture description.

 # User Guide